drensin/Remixatron/README.md

 ***
 # Usage

-python infinite_jukebox.py [-h] [-clusters CLUSTERS] [-start START] filename
+usage: infinite_jukebox.py [-h] [-clusters CLUSTERS] [-start START]
+                           [-save SAVE] [-duration DURATION]
+                           filename

 Creates an infinite remix of an audio file by finding musically similar beats and computing a randomized play path through them.
 The default choices should be suitable for a variety of musical styles.
-This work is inspired by the Infinite Jukebox (http://www.infinitejuke.com) project created by Paul Lamere (paul@spotify.com)
+This work is inspired by the Infinite Jukebox (http://www.infinitejuke.com) project creaeted by Paul Lamere (paul@spotify.com)

     positional arguments:
       filename            the name of the audio file to play.
-Most common audio
-                          types should work. (mp3, wav, ogg, etc..)
+Most common audio types should work. (mp3, wav, ogg, etc..)

     optional arguments:
-      -h, --help          show this help message and exit
-      -clusters CLUSTERS  set the number of clusters into which we want to bucket
-                          the audio.
-Deafult: 0 (automatically try to find the
-                          optimal cluster value.)
+      -h, --help          show this help message and exit -clusters CLUSTERS  set the number of clusters into which we want to bucket the audio.
+Deafult: 0 (automatically try to find the optimal cluster value.)
-      -start START        start on beat N. Deafult: 1
+      -start START        start on beat N. Deafult: 1 -save SAVE          Save the remix to a file, rather than play it.
+      -duration DURATION  length (in seconds) to save.
+Must use with -save.
+                          Deafult: 180

 **Example:**